 Summary

-The EBITDA figure gives you the opportunity to assess the result of the operating activities of a company and to compare it with other firms.
-However, factors that are important for the long-term success are hidden here.
+The EBITDA figure gives you the opportunity to assess the result of the operating activities of a company and to compare it with others.
+However, it does not reflect key factors essential for long-term success.

 Was this article helpful?